A. Sivasailam: Biography

 Sivasailam, a former president of the ASSOCHAM, was the president of the Society of Indian Automobile Manufacturers for two consecutive terms (1970, 1971) and served as the Sheriff of Madras for two years, from 1969 to 1970.
 He was associated with the Madras Chamber of Commerce and Industry and the Indian Institute of Technology Madras and was the founder of the Paramakalyani Group of educational institutions, Alwarkurichi and the Institute of Environment Sciences at the Manonmaniam Sundaranar University, Tirunelveli.
 The Tamil Nadu Agricultural University honored him with the degree of Doctor of Science (Honoris Causa) and the National Institute of Quality Assurance awarded him the Outstanding Industrialist Award.
 He received Lifetime Achievement Awards from SAE India and the Society of Indian Automobile Manufacturers (SIAM) and Distinguished Service Award from the All India Management Association (AIMA).
 A recipient of the Golden Jubilee Lifetime Contribution Award by the Automotive Component Manufacturers Association of India and an elected Fellow of the Institute of Directors, London, he was included in the Republic Day honours list in 2007 by the Government of India for the civilian award of the Padma Shri.

 Sivasailam, died on 12 January 2011 at Kasturba Hospital, Manipal, following a cardiac arrest.
 His wife, Indira Sivasailam, had preceded him in death; the couple were survived by both their daughters.
 The elder daughter, Mallika Srinivasan, a Wharton School of Business alumnus, is the chairman and chief executive officer of Tractors and Farm Equipment Limited.
-She is the wife of Venu Srinivasan, chairman of the TVS Group.
-The younger daughter is Jayashree Venkatraman, a director of TAFE and the wife of Murali Venkatraman, the managing director of WS Industries, a Chennai-based industrial group.
+She is married to Venu Srinivasan, chairman of the TVS Group.
+The younger daughter is Jayashree Venkatraman, a director of TAFE and married to Murali Venkatraman, the managing director of WS Industries, a Chennai-based industrial group.